niwla23/niwla23.github.io/content/posts/gateautomation.md

   ```

 Diese Regel, der gate proxy updater setzt den Wert vom Tor Controlslider auf den invertierten Wert vom Sensor.
+The rule "gate_proxy_updater" sets the value of the Gate Control Slider to the inverted value of the sensor.

 ```yaml
 triggers: